iFaxity/vite-plugin-istanbul/README.md

 * `opts.include {string|string[]}` - Optional string or array of strings of glob patterns to include
 * `opts.exclude {string|string[]}` - Optional string or array of strings of glob patterns to exclude
 * `opts.extension {string|string[]}` - Optional string or array of strings of extensions to include (dot prefixed like .js or .ts)
-* `opts.requireEnv {string}` - Optional string to require env to be true to instrument to code, otherwise it will instrument even if env variable is not set
+* `opts.requireEnv {boolean}` - Optional boolean to require env to be true to instrument to code, otherwise it will instrument even if env variable is not set
-* `opts.cypress {string}` - Optional string to change the env to CYPRESS_COVERAGE instead of VITE_COVERAGE.
+* `opts.cypress {boolean}` - Optional boolean to change the env to CYPRESS_COVERAGE instead of VITE_COVERAGE.
 For more ease of use with @cypress/code-coverage

 Examples
 --------------------------